withassociates/with-pair/README.md

 Need a hand working through a tricky programming problem?
 Or help finding the best route for a design solution?
-Or just someone to bound ideas off?
+Or just someone to bounce ideas off?

 Us too.